Tzur Shezaf: Biography

-He headed an NGO by the name of Yafo Yefat Yamim who worked on rebuilding and recovering the old city of Jaffa - protecting the old harbor and its fishermen from privatizing, reclaiming the sea shore that was destroyed by the government and developing human and physical features of the city.
+He headed an NGO by the name of Yafo Yefat Yamim, which worked on rebuilding and recovering the old city of Jaffa - protecting the old harbor and its fishermen from privatizing, reclaiming the sea shore that was destroyed by the government and developing human and physical features of the city.

+In 2002, Shezaf joined The Greens and announced his intention to join the party's electoral list for the following year's Knesset election.
+Shezaf withdrew from the party two weeks before the election, but remained in the third slot on the party's list.

-He is a leading writer and his books, novels and travel, deals with the shrinking Israeli open space, effecting nature and humans.
+He is a writer and his books, novels and travel, deals with the shrinking Israeli open space, affecting nature and humans.

-His latest books are: 'The Adventurers', A novel,Da'ash, A Journey to Devil's Doorstep 2016, a journalistic travel book based on more than 25 years of traveling in the Middle East including covering the Arab Spring and the wars in Iraq and Syria.
+His latest books are: 'The Adventurers', A novel, Da'ash, A Journey to Devil's Doorstep 2016, a journalistic travel book based on more than 25 years of traveling in the Middle East, including covering the Arab Spring and the wars in Iraq and Syria.
 In contrast, one of his latest book is The Devil from the Sataf, a book of Israeli legends collected and invented.
-Both books became best sellers.